 Here are three sets of considerations to help drive maximum benefit from data resources:

-Value your data – it’s already a currency
+– it’s already a currency

 If you were to ask a room of professionals if they have a LinkedIn profile, it’s fair to guess that the majority would have at least a mugshot and loose representation of their professional achievements published on the business networking platform.

-Just a few months ago, in December 2016, Microsoft closed its acquisition of LinkedIn.
+In December 2016, Microsoft closed its acquisition of LinkedIn.
 Why is this relevant?
 In one of the most expensive technology deals in history4, Microsoft paid US$26.2 billion to purchase the business, which had 433 million active users globally.
 That’s the equivalent of about US$260 (AU$330) for your LinkedIn profile5.

 Whilst you could argue LinkedIn has some impressive features (and probably more on the way) replicating aspects of its base product would not be beyond the capabilities of many developers.